 -What materials do they use in dental implants?
 We’ll explain alternatives!

-Removable prostheses such as partial dentures, or a fixed prostheses like traditional bridgework, are prone to fracture or recurrent decay.
+Removable prosthesis such as partial dentures, or a fixed prosthesis like traditional bridgework, are prone to fracture or recurrent decay.
 These were once the only viable options for patients who lost one or more teeth.
 Today, we are able to give patients fully functional and aesthetically beautiful results.
 What’s even better, is that these results come with a very high, long-term success rate.

 Alternative Implant Materials